||KY17-089 Hepatitis A Outbreak

-In adults and older children, most infections are accompanied by symptoms and more than 70 percent of those cases include yellowing of the skin and eyes (jaundice).
+- In adults and older children, most infections are accompanied by symptoms and more than 70 percent of those cases include yellowing of the skin and eyes (jaundice).

-Signs and symptoms usually last less than 2 months, although some persons have prolonged or relapsing disease lasting as long as 6 months.
+- Signs and symptoms usually last fewer than 2 months, although some people have prolonged or relapsing disease lasting as long as 6 months.
 Relapsing disease is usually less severe.

 How Hepatitis A Is Diagnosed?

-A blood test (IgM anti-HAV) is needed to diagnose hepatitis A. Talk to your doctor or someone from your local health department if you suspect that you have been exposed to a person with acute hepatitis A in the last 50 days or any type of viral hepatitis.
+A blood test is needed to diagnose hepatitis A. Talk to your doctor or someone from your local health department if you suspect that you have been exposed to a person with acute hepatitis A in the last 50 days or any type of viral hepatitis.

 The Treatment For Hepatitis A